kaascevich/Haven/src/content/blog/macbookair61-part-2.md

 We set up a `btrfs` filesystem on the LUKS partition and create several subvolumes.

+- `/` is the root subvolume, which will be deleted and recreated on every reboot.
+This will enable us to set up [impermanence](https://github.com/nix-community/impermanence).
+You can find more details on the particular technique I'll use [here](https://mt-caret.github.io/blog/posts/2020-06-29-optin-state.html).
 - `/nix` is where the Nix store is, well, stored.
 - `/persist` is where miscellaneous data that should survive a reboot will be kept (such as network configurations and the user's Documents folder).
 - `/config` is a dedicated subvolume for the NixOS configuration, simply to make my life easier.
 - `/swap` is where we keep our swapfile -- 4 gigs in this case, since that's the amount of RAM in my MacBook.

-You'll notice that there's no root subvolume.
-This is intentional -- elsewhere in the config, I define a shell script to run right when `systemd` starts, to delete and recreate the root subvolume on every reboot.
-This enables us to set up [impermanence](https://github.com/nix-community/impermanence).
-You can find more details on the particular technique I use [here](https://mt-caret.github.io/blog/posts/2020-06-29-optin-state.html).

 To keep my measly 128 gigs of SSD space relatively clear, we pass `compress-force=zstd` as a mount option for all subvolumes (except for swap).
+We also pass `noatime` to save SSD writes.

 ## Boot disk